interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/off_nominal_planning/down_uss.md

 #### Successful operational intents cleanup check
 If the search for own operational intents or their deletion fail, this check fails per **[astm.f3548.v21.DSS0005](../../../../requirements/astm/f3548/v21.md)**.

-## Plan flight in conflict with planned flight managed by down USS test case
+## Plan Flight 1 in conflict with accepted operational intent managed by down USS test case
 This test case aims at testing requirement **[astm.f3548.v21.SCD0005](../../../../requirements/astm/f3548/v21.md)**.

-### Virtual USS plans high-priority flight 2 test step
+### Virtual USS creates conflicting operational intent test step
-The USS qualifier, acting as a virtual USS, creates an operational intent at the DSS with a high priority and a non-working base URL.
+The USS qualifier, acting as a virtual USS, creates an operational intent at the DSS with a non-working base URL.
 The objective is to make the later request by the tested USS to retrieve operational intent details to fail.

 #### Operational intent successfully created check